The man responsible for the Westminster attack was 52-year-old Khalid Masood.

-After his release from jail, he moved to Eastbourne - where a man who knew him as a casual acquaintance told the BBC Elms used both cocaine and bodybuilding steroids.
+After his release from jail in the summer of 2001, he moved to Eastbourne - where a man who knew him as a casual acquaintance told the BBC Elms used both cocaine and bodybuilding steroids.

 "Everyone who met him said he was really polite, but he was in a pub one night and two guys were playing pool.

 "One time I noticed a Koran and I made a joke like: 'Are you reading that?'
-He did not seem the religious type at all.
+He did not seem the religious type at all," said the friend.

 "I spoke to my friend who lived with him for a while and he said he used to read the Koran all the time.

-"The next time I saw him it was summer 2002 - he was on steroids, though he wasn't huge," said the friend.
+"The next time I saw him it was summer 2002 - he was on steroids, though he wasn't huge.

 "He took quite a lot of cocaine and he seemed to like women with pink hair.
 He had one girlfriend and she had silicone breasts."